 vip @mytestsite.production import validate-sql /Users/example-user/file.sql

 validate-sql command must be resolved before importing the SQL file to the VIP Platform environment.

 Import a SQL database to a VIP Platform environment with the

 vip import sql VIP-CLI command.

-vip import sql @wpvip.production file.sql
+vip @mytestsite.production import sql /Users/example-user/file.sql

-Use search and replace to update domain name values
+--search-replace to update domain name values

 - Search and replace values are separated by a comma only.
 There are no spaces between the values.

 http://localhost in a database file that was exported from a local machine is replaced during import with the convenience domain

 Imports to a WordPress multisite should include a